alsanars/checkout_process/README.md

-# CheckoutProcess
+# Checkout Process

-Ruby exercise by:
+Ruby exercise for an Ecommerce checkout process

-Álvaro Sánchez <alsanars@icloud.com>

 # Requirements